Cities of ArtCities of Art

 Also known as the Accursi tower, the Clock Tower rises to the left of the Palazzo Comunale di Bologna, the medieval and oldest part of Palazzo d’Accursio.

-It is the tower that for centuries has guided the city in marking its time; although several times adapted to the architectural styles that have followed one another over the centuries, the soul of the tower is the same that embellished the house of the Florentine glossator and jurist Accursio da Bagnolo in the thirteenth century.
+This tower that has marked the time in the city for centuries; despite the many alterations over time to adapt to different architectural styles, the tower is still the same building that used to embellish the house of the Florentine glossator and jurist Accursio da Bagnolo in the 13th century.

-The visit starts from the internal courtyard of Palazzo d’Accursio, following the audioguide directly from your smartphone; climbing the elegant “staircase of the horses” up to the second floor you enter the
+The visit starts from the internal courtyard of Palazzo d’Accursio.
+Following the audioguide directly from your smartphone, you will climb the elegant “staircase of the horses” up to the second floor.

-Tower, until you reach the beating heart of the tower: the mechanism that makes the clock work.
-Finally, the view on Piazza Maggiore is not to be missed.
+Here, you will reach the beating heart of the tower: the mechanism that makes the clock work.
+Make sure not to miss the view on Piazza Maggiore as well.

-The same ticket also includes access to the Municipal Art Collections, housed in the rooms that were once used as the residence of the Cardinal Legates.
+The same ticket also includes the access to the City Art Collections, housed in the rooms that were once used as the residence of the Cardinal Legates.

 Author